pyquinnnarlo/Challenge-One/README.md

-# React + Vite
+# Challenge One

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This project is part of a challenge to test me software skill using knowledge I've gain overtime.

 Currently, two official plugins are available: